goedzo/lilygo-t-echo-push-to-talk-lora/cordova_app/README.md

     ```

 Make sure you have an Android device connected to your system with **Developer Mode** and **USB Debugging** enabled.

+### 5. **Running the Cordova App:**
+Copy the .apk file to the phone and install.

+Or you can open the project in android studio if you want to debug the app. cordova_app\PTTLora\platforms\android

 ---